 After using the hairdryer, to absorb all the humidity where the hot air has failed to arrive, do the trick.

 Take some sheets of newspaper, roll them up and insert them inside, pushing well up to the tip.

-Instead of papers, you can also use forms for wooden shoes (wood is an excellent natural moisture-catcher).
+Instead of paper, you can also use forms for wooden shoes (wood is an excellent natural moisture-catcher).

 Talcum remedy, anti-humidity, and deodorant action to stop making noise